Sussexdowns/Foodshare/README.md

 ### Biography

 I am the founder of Foodshare and an educator with eight years of experience teaching Unity at East Sussex College Group (ESCG), Lewes.
 Combining a background in web development with a passion for sustainability, I created the Foodshare prototype to bridge the gap between urban food waste and food insecurity.
 My role involves overseeing the technical architecture and Firebase integration while leading the transition from a web demo to a high-performance Unity application.
+The project is currently in production and part of a work experience programme for my students.

 ## 💡 Impact Summary